viju99/VJDriveClone/README.md

 ### database schema extension

 Following tables are added to schema to implement the Drive features
-i) app_users - App Users information for login on signup ii) user_files - Files Upload and folder information iii) user_paths - Folder structure and Folder Hierarchy information
+- app_users - App Users information for login on signup
+- user_files - Files Upload and folder information
+- user_paths - Folder structure and Folder Hierarchy information

 ### API Console